Skip to main content

 Do I need an Apostille on my diploma or transcript?

-The first question to you and your employer is whether you actually need an Apostille or perhaps just a certificate of your diploma, also something we can obtain from the state of New Hampshire.
-Each country is different and many are accepting an Apostille on the transcript since that is the true document that states you've been graduated, although the perception is that it is the diploma.
-If in fact you need to have an Apostille on the diploma, the original must be presented and a copy will be notarized.
-If you need a transcript, please submit a transcript request form with your material indicating that this will be used for an Apostille.
+Discuss with your employer whether you need an Apostille or just a certificate of your documents.
+Each country is different, and many accept an Apostille on the transcript since that is the true document that states you have graduated.
+Some countries require the Apostille/certificate for the diploma.
+If in fact you need to have an Apostille on the diploma, the original must be presented, and a copy will be notarized.
+For assistance with receiving a paper copy of your official transcript, see our Transcript page.

 For more information about certificates, see: